-- No matter how you do the math, after expenses, $3 a month isn’t actually generating any revenue for the hosting company.
-Especially when you attribute support into that.
-One support ticket and their already in the red.
-A way they make a lot of their money is on upselling and hidden fees.
-These upsells include things like migrations, domain registrations, SSL certificates, etc.
+No matter how you do the math, after expenses, $3 a month isn’t generating any revenue for the hosting company — more so when you add the cost of support to that.
+One support ticket and they’re already in the red.

-- Also, because the plan is so cheap this usually forces the host to overcrowd their servers to consolidate resources.
-So even though you don’t know it, your website might be on the same server as 200+ other people.
-Any performance issues that pop up with other sites can in turn affect your site.
+Also, because the plan is so cheap, it usually forces the host to overcrowd their servers to consolidate resources.
+So even though you don’t know it, your website might be on the same server as 500+ other people.
+Any performance issues that pop up with other sites can, in turn, affect your site.

 Make sure to check out our in-depth article from our CBO on the shocking truths about how cheap WordPress hosting works.
 Some of it might shock you.